bolotnikov/gamedevland/docs/tower-defense.md

     }
 }
 ```
 We will pass the tile id to the constructor of this class.

+The `this.level` field will indicate what level the tower is currently built at this location.
+Accordingly, `this.level = 0;` means that there is currently no tower at this place.

+The `this.tower` property will store the object of the tower built at that place.

 The main task of the `TowerPlace` class will be to track the click event on such a tile and fire the event by the application class.

 Let's extend `Application` class from the `EventEmitter` class of the `events` library to be able to emit and listen for the events: